 Asian Citrus Greening Disease

 Greening is known in China, where it originated, as "huanglongbing" which roughly translates into "yellow dragon disease".
-The Asiatic strain present in Florida is caused by Candidatus Liberibacter asiaticus, but there are two other strains of the disease--the African strain is present in South Africa; the American strain is present in Brazil.
+The Asiatic strain present in Florida and Texas is caused by Candidatus Liberibacter asiaticus, but there are two other strains of the disease--the African strain is present in South Africa; the American strain is present in Brazil.

 All species of citrus are susceptible, regardless of rootstock.
 Sweet oranges, mandarins and mandarin hybrids are considered most susceptible.
 Limes and pumelos are supposed to be least susceptible, but these citrus have proven to be highly symptomatic in Florida.